ningjis/data-512-a2/README.md

 # APIs
-The source datasets of this project:
+The source datasets of this project are:
 1. Politicians by Country from the English-language Wikipedia(Keyes, Os, 2017):  Figshare.
 *  Licensed under the CC-BY-SA 4.0 licenses
 *  Privacy policy & Terms of use: https://doi.org/10.6084/m9.figshare.5513449.v6